Avin008/is-your-birthday-lucky/README.md

 # is your birthday lucky?

-A Web app that takes your date of birth and lucky number and tells you whether your birthday is lucky or not.
+A Web app that takes your date of birth and lucky number and tells you whether your birthday is lucky or not. (mark 11)

 it's just a fun app, which you can send to your friends and relatives to let them know how lucky or unlucky they are.